eryxcoop/cardano-zk-aiken/aiken-zk/README.md

 The proving system used for this process is Groth16.

-## Installation
-Step on the ```aiken-zk``` subfolder and run ```cargo install --path .``` (dot included).
-This will install ```aiken-zk``` globally so you can use it from anywhere.
-The available commands are
-* ```aiken-zk new <project_name>``` --> Use this to create a new project
-* ```aiken-zk build <args>```
-* ```aiken-zk prove <args>```

-## Development cycle

-To take advantage of this new added capability, the following development cycle can be used:

-- Code your Aiken validator including the new offchain keyword.

-- Convert that code, this will generate both an Aiken code as well as a circuit and a verification key which will be used to execute and verify the offchain portion of your computation.

-- Compile the aiken code and deploy it to the chain, so it is available to be unlocked.

-- Distribute the code with offchain, the circuit and the verification key to users so they can perform the offchain computation and generate the zk-proof necessary to unlock the on-chain validator.

-- Now, as someone who wants to use the onchain code:
-    - Take the offchain portion, perform the computation you need.
-This is when you will use your private parameters along the public ones.
-As a product of this task you will have a proof file.

-    - This file will be added to the usual execution/testing/unlocking of the onchain validator.

 # Prerequisites

 To run the aiken-zk compiler you must have the following tools: